projectcalico/calico/v1.6/getting-started/docker/tutorials/ipv6.md

 ---
-Title: Calico IPv6 networking as a Docker network plugin (Optional)
+title: Calico IPv6 networking as a Docker network plugin (Optional)
+sitemap: false
 ---

 This tutorial is a continuation of the main